FAQs about Psychological Treatment in Melbourne

 Do Mindview Psychologists set “homework”?

 In general, yes.
 “Homework” is often an integral part of therapy.
 Homework isn’t meant in the traditional sense, such as studying for a test, or reading and writing.
 It is inviting clients to practice new skills and implement new strategies discussed during psychological treatment in your usual life.
 Homework matters because changes in behaviour/routines need to be implemented, old habits gradually phased out, and new habits built-up.
-It’s my job as the psychologist to support, encourage, troubleshoot, and guide you with making life adjustments that matter.
+It’s our job as the psychologist to support, encourage, troubleshoot, and guide you with making life adjustments that matter.
 In one week, there’s 1 hour in the therapy room and 167 hours outside it.
 That’s why homework is important.

 Do you write court reports?